particle-iot/docs/src/content/reference/firmware.md

     - CHANGE to trigger the interrupt whenever the pin changes value,
     - RISING to trigger when the pin goes from low to high,
     - FALLING for when the pin goes from high to low.
+- `priority` (optional): the priority of this interrupt.
+Deafult priority is 13.
+Lower values increase the priority of the interrupt.
+- `subpriority` (optional): the subpriority of this interrupt.
+Default subpriority is 0.

 The function does not return anything.